MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab, you will create Power Automate flows to automate various parts of the campus management.
+In this lab, you will create a Power Automate flow to email a visitor when a visit is scheduled.

 # High-level lab steps

 The following have been identified as requirements you must implement to complete the project:

--   Security personnel need to receive notifications of visitors overstaying their scheduled timeslots.
+-   Contacts need to be notified via email when a visit is scheduled.

 ## Prerequisites